open-environment/open-waters/README.md

 ## Prerequisites
 * **Web Server**
-  * Windows Server 2003 or later (IIS 6 or later)
+  * Windows Server 2008 or later (IIS 7.5 or later)
-  * .NET Framework 4.5
+  * .NET Framework 4.6.1
-  * Microsoft WSE 2.0 & 3.0
   * web server can communicate with Internet and Database (no firewall prohibiting access to EPA’s WQX server)
 * **Database Server**
   * SQL Server 2012 or later (Express edition is OK)

 ## Change Log
+* **5/27/2020 - Version 1.9.9(b):**
+    * Pulling reference data from EPA - user can now set EPA reference data API URL in Global Settings
 * **10/27/2017 - Version 1.9.9:**
     * Monitoring Location Edit Page - added the following changes:
         * Add ability to select location from map